 Continuous Improvement Mindset

-Once you've achieved your 30% reduction, don't stop.
-Elite teams continuously optimize.
-Set new targets, identify new bottlenecks, and keep improving.
+Once you've hit your 30% reduction, don't stop.
+The best teams never stop tuning.
+Set new targets, find new bottlenecks, and keep going.
 For a deeper dive into the components of cycle time, see our Cycle Time Breakdown Guide.

 Protect Against Backsliding